wp-plugins/users-ultra/readme.txt

 Basic knowledge of how to set up WordPress and install, activate and set up plugins and themes is recommended.

 Users Ultra can handle almost all aspects of a powerful community website because it includes features such as: Private Messaging System, Friends, Like/Unlike, Photos, Galleries, Front End Posting (default posts), Stars Rating, basic Membership Management with PayPal integration and many more features for free.

+<strong>Importing users with custom meta from a CSV file: </strong><br>

+You can import users by using the powerful importing tool that comes with the plugin.
+It doesn't matter how many extra fields you would like to import, Users Ultra will import all of them automatically.

+The only thing you have to do is creating a CSV file separated by commas; this can be easily done by using any standard spreadsheet software.

+Certainly, the improvement of this feature will give you <strong>more flexibility when importing users </strong>through Users Ultra.
+Migrating to Users Ultra is easier now!

 <strong>Spam and Robot Protection: </strong><br>
 Now Users Ultra Lite includes <strong>reCaptcha spam protection</strong>.
 Yes, now with Users Ultra you can protect your website against robots for free.